 Unit Damage Requires Replacement

-Much like larger leaks, repairing a skylight unit that has sustained major damage from storms for example is nearly impossible.
+Much like larger leaks, repairing a skylight unit that sustained major damage from storms is nearly impossible.
 If the unit becomes bent, no amount of work will be able to ensure the skylight is fully leak proof.
 This also negatively affects the structural components surrounding it, and often the unit must be removed to ensure no structural damage has occurred to the roof itself.
 Once a skylight has been pulled from its rough opening in the roofing system, it is unlikely to ever fit properly again.

 As a whole, skylight repairs are possible but not advised in most situations.
 All costs will balance out on larger projects, when contractors may have to chase leaks before fully determining the proper course of action.
-Quality roofers are trained to identify issues that the average homeowner cannot see, but skylights are more difficult to gauge.
+Quality roofers identify issues that the average homeowner cannot see, but skylights are more difficult to gauge.
 Ranch Roofing prides itself on its quality skylight installation, for more information, or to talk to a sales representative, contact us today!